Bhumika96/MELD-ADAPT/README.md

 Setting the setup script for MELD
 ----------------------------------

-In case wants to fix the amount of data to trust throughout the simulations.
-They can run MELD as follows:
+In case wants to fix the amount of data to trust throughout the simulations. ```setup_meld.py``` is a python script which creates the platform for the simulation using MELD.
+The following should be made to fix the amount of hydrophobe contacts as follows:

 ```
 #fixed restraints based on hydrophobic contacts